joshglenn/react-native-wiki/Breaking-Changes.md

 - Who does this affect: Any product developer
 - **Exact steps to migrate (shown by `react-native upgrade`)**: Don't pass a callback to `Clipboard.getString()` and `NetInfo.isConnectionExpensive()`.
 Both methods return a `Promise` now, use the `Promise`.
 - Why make this breaking change: A long time ago we didn't a way to return Promises from native to JS so we used to use callbacks.
 Now Promises should be used everywhere.

+# 0.36

+- Commit, title:
+- Who does this affect:
+- How to migrate:
+- Why make this breaking change: